Eirik0/opening-explorer/README.md

 # Opening Explorer

-A utility for analyzing and exploring chess opening positions.
+A utility for analyzing and exploring chess opening positions

 ## Installation